brpaz/vscode-contextual-snips/README.md

 You can create your JSON files by hand ([Snippet Creator](https://snippet-generator.app/) is very useful to format the snippet correctly), or you can use the `Contextual Snippets: Create from selection` command or Editor context menu, to create a snippet from your current text selection.
 The extension will then prompt you for the snippet defails.

+This extension also supports project level snippets, by looking into `.vscode/contextual-snippets` folder.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.